insight-creative/fox-structures/residential/index.md

 ### Fox Structures Brings Quality Construction Home.

 When it comes to residential construction, the choices and decisions may seem endless.
 One choice that’s easy is Fox Structures!
-We take the time to learn your needs and expectations—from more room for a growing family or space for your hobbies to a cozy cottage on the lake or an attractive storage shed.
+We take the time to learn your needs and expectations—such as space for your hobbies, a cozy lake retreat or an attractive storage shed.
 Put Fox Structures’ years of knowledge, attention to detail and craftsmanship to work on your next residential project.

 * Cottages
 * Garages